Fired Fox executive calls lawsuit against her a 'money grab'

 Lawyers for Judith Slater, who ran the accounting department at the network but was fired earlier this year when some employees alleged she ran a racially hostile environment, said in court papers filed Monday that their client sometimes used humor to lessen pressure at work.

-Slater targeted the main plaintiffs in the case, Tichaona Brown, Tabrese Wright and Monica Douglas.
-She said they were trying to turn reality upside down by portraying a friendly relationship as hostile.
+Slater said that the main plaintiffs in the case " Tichaona Brown, Tabrese Wright and Monica Douglas " were trying to turn reality upside down by portraying a friendly relationship as hostile.
+In the original lawsuit, Slater was accused of racial hostility over several years, including discussing her physical fear of black people and mocking the "Black Lives Matter" movement.

+Monday's motion said Brown and Douglas "regularly mocked Slater for her reserved appearance, her lack of knowledge about contemporary culture and the way she danced."

-Douglas Wigdor, lawyer for the accusers, said Monday's motion was an attempt to blame the victims.
+Douglas Wigdor, lawyer for the accusers, noted that Fox itself had referred to Slater's behavior as abhorrent.

+"Any attempt to walk back that characterization and suggest that our clients were willing participants in this racist behavior is a classic and transparent attempt to somehow blame the victim," he said.

+Several other former and present Fox employees have joined in the lawsuit.
+Monday's motion argues that two of the people should be dropped from the case.